 - We search on a chart (H4, D1) of any currency pair or other financial instrument situation where the MACD changed direction -for example – began to decrease, the first red bar appeared on the histogram, ie the maximum was created.

 - If the Formation Inside (IB) or Outside Bar (OB) appears, the probability of changing the trend becomes large

 - We calculate the size of SL, which should be above the “mother” candle, i.e. forming IB or OB.
-If it is acceptable to us and the nearest support level is so far away that the risk / reward ratio is favorable, we open the SELL order.
+If it is acceptable to us and the nearest support level is so far away that the risk/reward ratio is favourable, we open the SELL order.

 If you feel that you need assistance and more practical knowledge, if you are interested in this strategy and would like to learn more about it and test it on the real market, join our group on Facebook (https://www.facebook.com/groups/328412937935363/ )where you can take advantage of current daily analyses and order an additional training course.